TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-cicd.md

 ### **Azure Resource Manager template size limit**

-If you reach the Azure Resource Manager template size limits, use [Linked Resource Manager Templates](https://docs.microsoft.com//azure/data-factory/continuous-integration-deployment#linked-resource-manager-templates) to work around the limits
+If you reach the Azure Resource Manager template size limits, use [Linked Resource Manager Templates](https://docs.microsoft.com//azure/data-factory/continuous-integration-deployment#linked-resource-manager-templates) to work around the limits.

 ### **Running only in test env.**
 When working on a team, there can be instances where you merge changes, but don't want them to be run in elevated environments such as PROD and QA.
 See [Exposure control and feature flags](https://docs.microsoft.com//azure/data-factory/continuous-integration-deployment#exposure-control-and-feature-flags) for how to handle this scenario.